monopole/snt/environment.md

 start with `TUT_` or `tut_` (an informal namespace).

-For example, the following stores the initial _exit on error_ behavior in a variable, and defines a function to reset this behavior after running a command block.
+For example, the following stores the initial _exit on error_ behavior in a variable, defines a function to reset this behavior, and uses it in a retry function.

 This is crucial for placing blocks under CI/CD testing.